kevin1024/google_auth_proxy/README.md

 oauth_proxy
 =================

+Note (7/2015) - bit.ly has renamed their project to oauth2_proxy and it now works natively with several other providers, possibliy eliminating the need for this fork.
+Check it out [here](https://github.com/bitly/oauth2_proxy)

-Note: this is a fork of bit.ly's google_auth_proxy project that works for any oauth provider (where any has actually been tested on Github and Google, YMMV)
+This is a fork of bit.ly's google_auth_proxy project that works for any oauth provider (where any has actually been tested on Github and Google, YMMV)

 A reverse proxy that provides authentication using an oauth server to validate individual accounts.